Doctors Note Logo

 • Watch for warning signs—severe pain, fever, bleeding, or inability to pass gas—as these require prompt medical attention.

-• If you have concerns about your symptoms, use our AI-Powered Medically Approved LLM Symptom Checker to quickly assess whether your bloating falls within the normal range or requires medical evaluation.
+• If you have concerns about your symptoms, our AI symptom checker can help you quickly assess whether your bloating falls within the normal range or requires medical evaluation.

 Always speak to a doctor about any symptoms that could be life-threatening or serious.